x13machine/ubuntu-demon-creator/README.md

 # Ubuntu Demon Creator
-An automated way of creating services/demons for ubuntu 16.04 Edit
+An automated way of creating services/demons for ubuntu 16.04.

 I made this script for other automated bash scripts and to fix some bugs in this https://gist.github.com/naholyr/4275302.